collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Write Permission and Collaboration Examples

-Think about the word "shared".
-A shared repository is typically found in an organization account where there are teams of maintainers who have write permission to the repos working on them together.
+DjangoCon US Website Repo is an example of a "Shared Repository" A shared repository is typically found in an organization account.

-Example: DjangoCon US Website Repo as a "Shared Repository"

-This year I became a maintainer of the DjangoCon US website, so I was given write permission to the DjangoCon US website repo.
-Along with the other maintainers, I can make changes directly within the DjangoCon US website repo.
-I no longer need a fork.
+* This year I became a maintainer of the DjangoCon US website, so I was given write permission to the DjangoCon US website repo.
+Along with the other maintainers I work with who have write permission, I can make changes directly within the DjangoCon US website repo.

 Example: DjangoCon US Website Repo "Fork and Pull" Model